Home

 German Shepherd, Handler, Invited By First Lady; Handler Hurt In Iraq

-(CBS) You weren't seeing things if you thought you saw a German shepherd in the audience during President Bush's State of the Union address Tuesday night.
+(CBS) You weren't seeing things if you thought you saw a German Shepherd in the audience during President Bush's State of the Union address Tuesday night.

 Rex, a 5-year-old German shepherd who served as a military bomb-sniffing dog, was "seated" near first lady Laura Bush, as was his handler, Air Force Tech.
 Sgt.
 Jamie Dana.